C1harlieL/CPY1-code-experiment-with-colour--and-sound/README.md

 In Ableton OSC messages are received and linked to in this case a frequency shifter which affects a midi clip playing repeating bell notes.

 Below is a demonstration of OSC messages being initialised, mapped and sent in processing script.
-Mapping the messages was important for them to be interpreted in a dynamic and effective way by Ableton and Max:
+Mapping the messages was important for them to be interpreted in a dynamic and effective way by Ableton and Max.
+In this case the y position from the kinect tracker is used:

 ```java
 OscMessage myMessage1 = new OscMessage("/y");